Every day Startups ask these common GST questions because they know they want to get it right.

 - some childcare

 For more information about when to charge GST and when not to click here.

 The current rate is 10% and is included in the sale price of charged by a business to their customer.
 As a customer in Australia, you see a sale price and know that is the final price you will be charged at the cash register.
 Sale price includes GST in Australia.
 In some countries the “sales tax” is added on at the cash register.

 - I’m a Startup, so I don’t really need to know about GST, do I?

-Yes.
-Right from the very start of your business having an understanding GST is part of being in business in Australia.
+Yes you do need to know about GST.
+Right from the very start of your business having an understanding GST is part of being a business owner in Australia.